Virtual assistant business plan for your own VA service

 |10 Virtual Assistants||$200,000||$205,000||$210,000|

 Working Bee has come up with a detailed financial plan that will guide the operations of the company.
 Initial capital and business expenses need to be well-defined when starting a virtual assistant business.
 In this business plan, Nellie Daniel will finance the virtual assistant business assisted by two investors.
-Once a defined approach on how to set up a virtual assistant business has been unveiled a bank loan will be secured to help finance budget deficiencies.
+Once a defined approach on how to set up a virtual assistant business has been unveiled a bank loan for business will be secured to help finance budget deficiencies.

 8.1 Important Assumptions